 I wrote this hymn around the autumn equinox, for a blot to Freyr at a far northern latitude where the leaves had already turned and the lake was skinning with ice, as farmers were pulling in the last harvests.

-While there is no direct Norse tale I know of that discusses Freyr's seasonal death, in Polish lore the young God Jarillo is slain by his sister and wife, Vesna, who becomes the lonely old goddess of winter and death, Moranna, mourning him.
-Jarillo returns to the underworld from which he came, to awaken again in the spring.
+While there is no direct Norse tale I know of that discusses Freyr's seasonal death, in Polish lore the young God Jarilo is slain by his sister and wife, Vesna, who becomes the lonely old goddess of winter and death, Moranna, mourning him.
+Jarilo returns to the underworld from which he came, to awaken again in the spring.
 His marriage brings peace between rivals (like Freyr, who marries the giant maiden Gerd).
 He is also associated with a white horse in festival processions.